Nes, Ørland

-Nes is a village in Ørland municipality in Trøndelag county, Norway.
+Nes is a village in Ørland Municipality in Trøndelag county, Norway.
 The village is located on the western coast of the Fosen peninsula, just 8 km east of the Tarva islands.
-Nes is located along the Norwegian County Road 115, about 12 km west of the village of Botngård.
+Nes is located along the Norwegian County Road 115, about 12 km west of the village of Bjugn.
 Nes Church is located in the village.

-The village was once the administrative centre of the old municipality of Nes which existed from 1899 until its dissolution in 1964.
+The village was once the administrative centre of the old Nes Municipality which existed from 1899 until its dissolution in 1964.